 - At birth.
 If certain conditions — such as a webbed neck or other distinct physical features — are readily apparent at birth, diagnostic tests will likely begin before your child leaves the hospital.

 - During childhood or teen years.
-Your family doctor or pediatrician may suspect the disorder later in your daughter's childhood if she isn't growing at an expected rate or isn't beginning puberty at an expected time.
+Your family doctor or pediatrician may suspect the disorder later if growth isn't occurring at an expected rate or puberty doesn't begin at an expected time.
 Diagnostic testing can confirm the diagnosis.

 Well-baby visits and annual checkups

-It's important to take your daughter to all regularly scheduled well-baby visits and annual appointments throughout childhood.
-These visits are an opportunity for your doctor to take height measurements, note delays in expected growth and identify other problems in physical development.
+It's important to take your child to all regularly scheduled well-baby visits and annual appointments throughout childhood.
+These visits are an opportunity for the doctor to take height measurements, note delays in expected growth and identify other problems in physical development.

-- Has your daughter begun to show signs of puberty?
+- Has your child begun to show signs of puberty?

-- Is she experiencing any learning difficulties at school?
+- Is your child experiencing any learning difficulties at school?

-- How does she do in peer-to-peer interactions or social situations?
+- How does your child do in peer-to-peer interactions or social situations?

-If your family doctor or pediatrician believes that your daughter shows signs or symptoms of Turner syndrome and suggests diagnostic tests, you may want to ask these questions:
+If your family doctor or pediatrician believes that your child shows signs or symptoms of Turner syndrome and suggests diagnostic tests, you may want to ask these questions:

 - When will we know the results of the tests?